 University also offer a unique experience to be independent, boost your confidence, meet people from different backgrounds and cultures and to try new activities whilst also experiencing the social life.

 University isn’t just for people looking to progress after university.
-The majority of universities now accept students with BTECs and offer degree Apprenticeships which means you can earn and learn whilst being in full time employments and part time study.
+The majority of universities now accept students with BTECs and offer degree apprenticeships which means you can earn and learn whilst being in full time employments and part time study.

-Things to consider when applying to university
+What should I consider when applying to university?

 - Choose a course related to your career goals

-- What type of course are you looking to do – Degree Apprenticeship or traditional university study?
+- What type of course are you looking to do

 - Do your research on the university to find out if it’s right for you